DanielRabinovitz/Pokeanalyze/README.md

 This repository contains a 6v6 smogon singles team builder that tells you how to improve your team in any of the tiers of standard play.
+The teambuilder could use a lot of additional features but this is a passion project I'm done with for now, feel free to improve it an contribute a real UI or something :)

 You can publicly run the notebook that explains how everything works here, just hit "Run All" at the top. https://colab.research.google.com/drive/1IFFcgsD3BpoA9wnxhfJRbKU1oQW1nndA?usp=sharing